thiagoluizfb/tag_albums/README.md

 -   Quick information of "how to" was promplty found on [W3Schools](https://www.w3schools.com/)

--   To all comunity present in stackoverflow, where quick questions were easily found.
+-   To all tutors that helped me debuggin challenging errors during the entire project

--   The game rules were based on this [post](https://howdoyouplayit.com/parcheesi-rules-play-parcheesi/) (rules can slightly vary)
+-   To all present in [Code Institute Slack Community](https://slack.com/), colaboration makes difference.

 ----------------------------------------------------------------------------------------------------------------------------------------